Sitiel/Mythos/README.md

 **Mythos** is a game made in a month about the greek mythology.
 It's a third person player game where you have to build your city and survive to ennemies attacks.
+For now there is only two types of ennemies, the human and the hydra, but we wanted to add many more (Minotaur, Centaur, Greeks god ... )
+You have with you a book explaining you some fact about theses mythological creature and how to defeat them.

 ![Mythos Screenshot](https://media.githubusercontent.com/media/Sitiel/GameDevGroup2/master/Github_Images/screenshot.png)